artfalcao/SENAC_periodo2/README.md

-# SENAC_periodo2
-Atividades do 2º Período do Senac
+# SENAC - Atividades do 2º Período